Non-NHS Services

 You may find this website useful: https://www.benefitsandwork.co.uk/

-Please note if you are emailing your request to us, you must include your full name, date of birth and address.
+You can send your request to highfield.enquiries@nhs.net.
+If emailing, please include your full name, date of birth, and address.

 DVLA Medicals